tianhaoz95/approveman/README.md

 In this case, if I want to add some notes in `[project_root]/playground/${username}/my-note.md`, there is no reason to ask another developer to review the change.

 ## Usage

+## For GitHub

+The app can be installed from the [GitHub Marketplace](https://github.com/marketplace/approveman).

 You can configure the behavior by adding rules into `.github/approveman.yml`.